cmacariovx/endlessRunnerNN/README.md

 ### To Sum It All up

 In summary, this project showcases the power of artificial intelligence, neural networks, and genetic algorithms in creating a character that learns and adapts to its environment.
-By combining algorithms like the Liang-Barsky algorithm and activation functions such as ELU and softmax, this project pushes the boundaries of traditional bot gameplay, offering an engaging and interactive experience for players.
+By combining algorithms like the Liang-Barsky algorithm and activation functions such as ELU and Softmax, this project pushes the boundaries of traditional bot gameplay.